 On those cold mornings when frost builds up on the windshield of your car, try jumpstarting the defrosting with a can of Coca-Cola.
 The acid will help remove the frost and get you on your morning commute.
 If you prefer Pepsi, find out the exact difference between Coke and its cola rival.

 A sluggish compost pile can be energized with a shot of Coca-Cola.
 The citric acid will spur decomposition of organic material and attract the micro-organisms that help compost piles.
-Not familiar with composting?
-Find out what to know about composting.

 Coca-Cola can shine up any coin because of its slight acidity.
 Here’s what happens to your body an hour after you drink a can of cola.